Project Lifesaver to benefit those with special needs

 Click here for updates on this story

-GREENSBURG, Pennsylvania (WTAE) — Project Lifesaver is now available for families throughout Westmoreland County.
+GREENSBURG, Pennsylvania (WPBF) — Project Lifesaver is now available for families throughout Westmoreland County.

 The nationwide effort uses radio frequencies to locate missing people with conditions such as Alzheimer’s, dementia, autism, and Down syndrome.